openmultiplayer/web/frontend/docs/scripting/functions/NPC_OpenNode.md

 ## Notes

+- Node IDs range from 0 to 63
 - Nodes must be opened before NPCs can use them for navigation
 - Opening a node loads its data and makes it accessible
 - Use NPC_IsNodeOpen to check if a node is already open